piotrwitek/typesafe-actions/README.md

 ### Constants

 > **RECOMMENDATION:**
 > When using `typesafe-actions` in your project you won't need to export and reuse **string constants**.
-It's because **action-creators** created by this library have **action type** property on each action-creator instance that you easily access and use to match actions in reducers, epics, sagas, and basically any other library.
+It's because **action-creators** created by this library have static property with **action type** that you can easily access using **actions-helpers** and then use it in reducers, epics, sagas, and basically any other place.
 This will simplify your codebase and remove some boilerplate code associated with the usage of **string constants**.
-Check our `/codesandbox` application to see how such codebase look like in a real application.
+Check our `/codesandbox` application to learn some best-practices to create such codebase.

 **Limitations of TypeScript when working with string constants** - when using **string constants** as action `type` property, please make sure to use **simple string literal assignment with const**.
 This limitation is coming from the type-system, because all the **dynamic string operations** (e.g. string concatenation, template strings and also object used as a map) will widen the literal type to its super-type, `string`.
 As a result this will break contextual typing for **action** object in reducer cases.